Slumbering and Calcified Titans

 Shadowy Fungal Forests

-Where titans fell, their cloak of shadow – sometimes miles wide and long – fell behind them, creating regions of the land there are to this day permanently draped in darkness.
+Where Skyggendi marched during the War, their cloak of shadow – sometimes miles wide and long – dragged behind them, creating a region of the land that is to this day permanently draped in darkness.
 Lands of dusk where the sun can never quite penetrate, these areas have grown into fungal forests over the last five centuries, where none but the keuppia dare enter.